makersacademy/bowling-challenge-ruby/README.md

    - bonus is pins knocked down by next roll
   # Keep game score - 2 rolls = 20 / Gutter' games are when player misses all ten pins - scores 0
    - Have Score not as a definition - keep score with @score instance

+# Scorecard designing process
+- Focus on creating each test methodically for each step of plan
 - Tried to focus on TDD and testing behaviour rather than state
 - Use SRP and encapsulation
 - Commit often with clear commit messages